SatyakiB-ops/Satyakiportfolio/README.md

 # Data Scientist

 Hi!
-I’m **Satyaki Basak**, a graduate student in **Economics with a specialization in Finance** at the Indian Institute of Foreign Trade, Kolkata.
+I’m **Satyaki Basak**, a post graduate student in **Economics with a specialization in Finance** at the Indian Institute of Foreign Trade, Kolkata.
 My academic and professional interests lie at the intersection of **quantitative finance, data science, and economic research**.
 I have practical experience in **time series modeling, credit risk assessment, and machine learning**, and I am particularly focused on applying advanced analytical techniques to solve complex problems in financial markets and policy analysis.

 ---